mandeep-vratesh/learning/README.md

 - [x] go to the root directory of the cloned/downloaded project and run server.js `node server'
 - [x] open any browser and open [localhost:3000](http://localhost:3000)

+>Database structure
+---

+>What you may add
+---

+>Questions/doubts/suggestions
+---
+(add your question/doubt/suggestion by commiting this section)